-Default: 1721 The port of call signalling for the gatekeeper.
+The port of call signaling for the gatekeeper.
 The default port is 1721.
 We don't use the well-known port 1720 so you can run an H.323 endpoint in the same machine of the gatekeeper.
 You may set it to 0 to let the gatekeeper choose an arbitrary port.